Becky Morgan (politician): Political career

 After one term on the Board of Supervisors, Morgan was elected to the California State Senate in 1984 to represent the 11th District and re-elected in 1988 and 1992.
 During her tenure in the Senate, she was Chair of the Senate Select Committee on Child Care and Development and Vice Chair of several other Senate committees.
 She was also a member of the Education; Budget and Fiscal Review; Transportation, Energy and Public Utilities; and Revenue and Taxation Committees in the Senate.
 In 1986, when Southern Pacific sought to withdraw from managing the Caltrain commuter rail system and consequently, shutting the system down, Morgan wrote the legislation that created the Peninsula Corridor Joint Powers Board to save the Caltrain by enabling the new board to run the system.

 Philanthropy

 She resigned from the Senate effective August 17, 1993, to become President and CEO of Joint Venture: Silicon Valley Network, a nonprofit organization composed of business, government, and education groups seeking to improve the Silicon Valley region's economic growth and quality of life the following the early 1990s recession.
 Later that year, she co-founded the Morgan Family Foundation, which awards grants to youth programs, education, and environmental conservation and was elected to a five-year term on the Stanford University Board of Trustees.
 In 1998, Morgan was elected to the Cornell University Board of Trustees and re-elected in 2002.
 From 2008 to 2009, Morgan served on the State of California's Commission on the 21st Century Economy.
 In 2011, the Morgans donated a $10 million gift supports top priorities of Cornell.

+In 2019, it was announced that the couple would close the foundation as of December 31, 2019.